dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 </tr>
 </table>

-**Offset(byte)：Offset(byte) in this table is in the case that all items exist in one push data.*

-The actual offset of each item in the push data should be calculated by flags of 'item presence byte'.
+**The offset in the above table is with the assumption that all data items exist.
+The actual offset of data item in the push data should be calculated by the flags of 'item presence byte'. *

 **Data Item Index**